Gertrude Saddle Hike in New Zealand – The Ultimate Adventure

 The ascent begins immediately, with a steep incline that requires large steps over rocks and scree terrain.
 This section is very easy to follow and when you turn around you can see how much elevation you gained over a short distance.

 Soon you will arrive at the stream crossing.
 This is an important section regarding safety to only cross the river at the orange triangle marking.
-Past fatalities happened around this section when it was not clear for hikers where to cross the waterfall stream.
-There is an extra caution sign which emphasis to turn back if it’s wet, stay on the track and be cautious for slippery surface beyond this point.
+Past fatalities happened around this section when it was not clear to hikers where to cross the waterfall stream.
+There is an extra caution sign that emphasizes to turn around if it’s wet.
+Make sure to stay on the track and be cautious of slippery surfaces beyond this point.

 Under dry conditions, crossing the river is straightforward.
 It requires only a quick and effortless leap from one rock or boulder to another, with no concern of getting wet feet.
 However, during or after wet weather, crossing the river can become significantly more challenging or even impossible.
 Which should be the most important sign to turn back.